 You will be trained by professional coaches to really ramp up your fitness and technique to help you reach your full potential.

 Regardless of your level of fitness or ability, joining a sports club is a great way to build your confidence, meet likeminded people and create a new social circle with people you can share your experiences with.

 There are even some sports such as basketball and dance that integrate able-bodied and disabled athletes which is a fantastic way to broaden your social circle even further.

 If you're low in confidence or your disability inhabits your ability to attend a sports session alone, then take a friend, family member or carer with you and they will often get to play for free!

 1. Share your story and inspire others

-4. See the EFDS Being Active guide for some more information on where to start.
+3. See the Activity Alliance Being Active guide for some more information on where to start.

 5. Catch up on the Goz & Ross physical challenge series.
 The friends tried out different activities to find one that they can do together including wheelchair rugby, skiing, sailing, cycling, tennis and dance.